 Do not stress about online classroom management!
-First, you are doing a great job teacher!
+First, you are doing a great job, teacher!
 The fact that you are reading this blog post shows you are investing in your students and want to provide great learning opportunities.
-Second, take a deep breath.
-The classroom management tips you will read here will help make your life easier.
-Classroom Management Tips for an online classroom is not much different than what you or your students are used to.
+Now, take a deep breath.
+The classroom management tips you will read about here will help make your life easier.
+Classroom management tips for an online classroom are that not much different than what you or your students are used to.

 If you are using Zoom, Google Meets, or any other online platform to connect with your students, you have to set boundaries and rules.
 You need to run your online classroom as close to what your students are used to.
 Similar rules, same expectations!
 Be sure to have high expectations for your students.
 Set a schedule and make sure students know what to expect.
 If you are purchasing resources from Teachers Pay Teachers, test all links beforehand.
 Before the class session starts, pull all lessons and activities up and have them ready to go.
 This will help you stay organized and reduce stress.
 Think of how you want your online sessions to go and how you can make that happen.
 Here are a few suggestions:

-A great online classroom management tool for your online classroom is Attention Getters!
-When do you use Attention Getters?
-If you notice a student is off task or not doing what you asked, use an attention-getter.
-The point of using an attention-getter is to STOP the behavior the student is doing and START the behavior you DESIRE.
+Attention getters are a great online classroom management tool for your online classroom!
+When do you use attention getters?
+If you notice a student is off-task or not doing what you asked, use an attention getter.
+The point of using an attention getter is to STOP the behavior the student is doing and START the behavior you DESIRE.
 Click here to download the list.

-Attention Getter is a highly effective way to get students to stop unwanted behavior and start doing the desired behavior.
+Attention getters are a highly effective way to get students to stop unwanted behavior and start doing the desired behavior.

 Looking for fun online games to play?
 Check out this BUNDLE!

-To boost morale in your online classroom, pump students about inviting a mystery guest to an online session.
-The mystery guest could be another teacher, media specialist, principal, really anyone in your school building that students would love to see!
+To boost morale in your online classroom, pump students up by inviting a mystery guest to an online session.
+The mystery guest could be another teacher, media specialist, principal, or anyone in your school building that students would love to see!

-Virtual Rewards for Students are here for you!
-The best part of an online classroom is the rewards do not have to be costly.
-Really your time, your heart, and your creativity are the only things you need.
-Think of what your students would work hard for.
-Again, have high expectations for your students.
+Virtual rewards for students are here for you!
+The best part of an online classroom is that the rewards do not have to be costly.
+Really, your time, your heart, and your creativity are the only things you need.
+Think of what your students would work hard to get.
+As always, have high expectations for your students.
 Click here to download the list!

-Play online games and activities with students as rewards.
-Virtual field trip for kids is a great option!
+Play online games and activities with students as a reward.
+A virtual field trip for kids is a great option!

 or check out at Teachers Pay Teachers